Vinicius-8/JogoDaMemoria/README.md

 # JogoDaMemoria
-### The JogoDaMemoria is a java project that recreates a memory game.
+### The JogoDaMemoria is a java project that performs a memory game.

 ###### This game project was entirely made with java and swing so no dependencies.
 ###### Co-worker [Luis Felipe Santos](https://github.com/luisfelipesantos)